Android-Emulation-Testing/Code-and-Data-Release/enhancements/Background Management Strategy Adaptation.md

 ## Step 2

 Besides, a timeout is present in `ProcessGroup::killProcessGroup()` in `libprocessgroup` that prevents `forceStopPackage()` from stopping the app atomically.
-The fix is provided below.
+Our enhancement is provided below.

 ```diff
 /* system/core/libprocessgroup/processgroup.cpp */